CS 455 Style Guidelines

 presented in lecture (and used in all lecture examples) or the style

 used in the text are both acceptable.
-Emacs auto-indenting
+Most IDE's include auto-indenting

 use informative identifier names (for functions, variables, classes,